NULLPointer25/NULLPointer25/README.md

 - 🥅 Goals for 2022: **Contributing to Open Source Projects and learning new Technologies**

-- 💬 Ask me about anything, I am happy to help.3
+- 💬 Ask me about anything, I am happy to help.

 - 😄 Pronouns: **Shivam**